Sampling Error Calculator

 - That's it.
 The sampling error must be ±26.1384 kcal from the mean content.

-What this result indicates: We can say, with a 95% confidence level, that the mean caloric content of the studied batch lies between 626.1384 and 573.8616 kcal.
+What this result indicates: With a 95% confidence level, we can say that the mean caloric content of the studied batch lies between 626.1384 and 573.8616 kcal.

 You can check the results using the sampling error formula, taking into account that, in this case, , therefore .